JanHerca/urantiapedia/output/wikijs/en/article/Jan_Herca/Leprosy_in_the_time_of_Jesus.md

 ---
-title: “Leprosy in the time of Jesus”
+title: "Leprosy in the time of Jesus"
 description:
 published: true
 date: 2023-09-28T14:02:03.086Z